The Index of Economic Freedom

 State banking and financial regulation that goes beyond assuring transparency and honesty in financial markets can promote inefficiency, increase the costs of financing entrepreneurial activity, and limit competition.
 If the government intervenes in the stock market, for instance, it contravenes the choices of millions of individuals by interfering with the pricing of capital—the most critical function of a market economy.

-Economic freedom is about much more than a business environment in which entrepreneurship and prosperity can flourish.
-With its far-reaching impacts on various aspects of human development, economic freedom empowers people, unleashes powerful forces of choice and opportunity, nourishes other liberties, and improves the overall quality of life.
+Economic freedom is also about much more than a business environment in which entrepreneurship and prosperity can flourish.
+With its far-reaching impacts on various aspects of human development, it empowers people, unleashes powerful forces of choice and opportunity, nourishes other liberties, and improves the overall quality of life.
 Greater economic freedom really means better economic governance.

-No other system—and many have been tried—comes close to free-market capitalism in promoting growth and enhancing the human condition.
+No other system—among the many that have been tried—comes close to free-market capitalism in promoting growth and enhancing the human condition.
 The undeniable link between economic freedom and prosperity is a striking demonstration of what people can do when they have the maximum opportunity to pursue their own interests within the rule of law.

-The need to advance economic freedom and vibrant entrepreneurial growth is therefore more imperative than ever.
-No other economic system has proven to be as capable of adapting to new challenges as has free-market capitalism built on the principles of economic freedom.
-The dispersed information-gathering processes and price-setting power of free markets guide change far more efficiently than centralized political processes—typically slow and often biased in favor of the status quo—ever can.
+The need to advance economic freedom and vibrant entrepreneurial growth is more imperative now than ever before.
+No other economic system has demonstrated the ability of free-market capitalism, built on the principles of economic freedom, to adapt to new challenges.
+The dispersed information-gathering processes and price-setting power of free markets guide change far more efficiently than centralized political processes—typically slow and often biased toward the status quo—ever can.

-Free markets and free enterprises, sustained by economic freedom, stimulate both the innovation and the practical solutions in all realms that are necessary for progress and sustainable recovery, and this enables better jobs, better products, and healthier, cleaner, and safer societies for all.
+Free markets and free enterprises, sustained by economic freedom, stimulate both the innovation and the practical solutions that are necessary for progress and sustainable recovery in all areas of human endeavor, thereby enabling better jobs, better products, and healthier, cleaner, and safer societies for all.

-The most fundamental benefit of economic freedom stems from its strong positive relationship to levels of per capita income.
-As indicated in Chart 1, countries moving up the economic freedom scale show increasingly high levels of average income.
+Economic Freedom’s most fundamental benefit stems from its strong positive relationship to levels of per capita income.
+As indicated in Chart 1 and Chart 2, countries show increasingly high levels of average income as they move up the economic freedom scale.
 For countries achieving scores that reflect even moderate levels of economic freedom (60 or above), the relationship between economic freedom and per capita gross domestic product (GDP) is highly significant.
-Economies rated “free” or “mostly free” in the 2024 Index enjoy incomes that are more than twice the average levels in all other countries and more than five times higher than the incomes of “repressed” economies.
+Economies rated “free” or “mostly free” in the 2025 Index enjoy incomes that are more than twice the average levels in all other countries and more than five times higher than the incomes of “repressed” economies.

 By a great many measures, over the past decades, countries that have adopted some version of free-market capitalism with businesses supported by efficient regulations and open to the free flow of goods, services, and capital have broken the vicious cycle of poverty and dependence.

-Without question, the free-market system that is rooted in empowerment of the individual and open competition has fueled unprecedented economic growth around the world.
-As Chart 2 illustrates, for more than two decades, as the global economy has moved toward greater economic freedom, becoming “moderately free” overall, it also has achieved real GDP expansion of around 70 percent.
-This progress has lifted hundreds of millions of people out of poverty.
+It can no longer be doubted that the free-market system, rooted in empowerment of the individual and open competition, has fueled unprecedented economic growth around the world.
+As Chart 2 illustrates, for more than two decades, the global economy has moved toward greater economic freedom, becoming “moderately free” overall, while achieving real GDP expansion of approximately 70 percent.
+The result of this progress has been to lift hundreds of millions of people out of poverty.

-With global economic freedom rising steadily over the past two decades, the world has recorded significant economic expansion despite some ups and downs.
 Meanwhile, the global poverty rate has declined by about two-thirds.
-Opening the gates of prosperity to ever more people around the world, economic freedom has made the world a profoundly better place.
-More people are living longer and more fulfilling lives than ever before.
+Opening the gates of prosperity to ever more people around the world, economic freedom has made the world a profoundly better place: More people are living longer and more fulfilling lives than ever before.

-Greater economic freedom, because it is one of the most effective means by which to eliminate poverty, has a major positive impact on overall levels of poverty as well.
-Poverty intensity as measured by the United Nations Development Programme’s Multidimensional Poverty Index (MPI),1 which assesses the nature and intensity of deprivation at the individual level in education, health outcomes, and standard of living, is also much lower on average in countries with higher levels of economic freedom.
+Poverty intensity as measured by the United Nations Development Programme’s Multidimensional Poverty Index (MPI), which assesses the nature and intensity of deprivation at the individual level in education, health outcomes, and standard of living, is also much lower on average in countries with higher levels of economic freedom.
 As depicted in Chart 3, the level of poverty in countries with economies that are considered “mostly free” or “moderately free” is only about one-fourth the level in countries that are rated “less free.”

 Economic Freedom: Driving Vibrant Growth

 As documented in this edition of the Index, as well as in previous editions and volumes of academic research, vibrant and lasting economic growth is most likely to occur when governments implement policies that enhance economic freedom and empower individuals with greater choice and more opportunities.
-Advancing economic freedom is a proven policy for dynamic economic expansion and is likely to be the surest path to true progress for the greatest number of people.
+Advancing economic freedom is the surest way to facilitate dynamic economic expansion and is therefore likely to be the surest path to true progress for the greatest number of people.

-As Chart 4 demonstrates, there is a robust relationship between improving economic freedom and achieving higher per capita economic growth.
+As Chart 4 demonstrates, there is a robust relationship between improved economic freedom and higher per capita economic growth.
 Whether long-term (30 years), medium-term (10 to 15 years), or short-term (five years), the relationship between changes in economic freedom and changes in economic growth is consistently positive.
-Improvements in economic freedom are a vital determinant of rates of economic expansion that the record shows will reduce poverty.
+Improvements in economic freedom are vital if countries are to achieve the rates of economic expansion that the record shows will reduce poverty.

 Undeniably, countries moving toward greater economic freedom tend to achieve higher growth rates of per capita GDP over time.
-Throughout all the time periods considered, the average annual per capita economic growth rates of countries that have increased economic freedom the most are at least about 25 percent higher than those of countries in which freedom has stagnated or declined.
+Throughout all the time periods considered in successive editions of the Index, the average annual per capita economic growth rates of countries that have increased economic freedom the most are approximately 25 percent higher—at a minimum—than those of countries in which freedom has stagnated or declined.

 Economic Freedom: Ensuring Greater Human Development and Political Freedom